biicode/docs/start/helloworld.rst

         -- Configuring done
         -- Generating done
         -- Build files have been written to:  /path/to/your/biicode_workspace/hello/build

-        An eclipse project has been generated.
-        Open eclipse, select "Import > (General) > Existing project into Workspace" and select folder "/path/to/your/biicode_workspace/hello"

 In the previous figure, an assistant asks you for hive language, if you want to generate an hello world also asks for your IDE family as well as your build type.
 The highlighted line indicates that the process worked fine.
 Inside your workspace you will find a new folder named ``hello`` containing the subfolders ``bii``, ``deps`` and ``blocks``.